 - Some patients may be enrolled in exercise or physical therapy programs which will try to convince the body, through muscle education, how to function without causing pain.

 - Some patients may require coping strategies and counselling.

-This idea of multi and different treatments was also suggested by doctors at the Mayo Clinic in a 2018 paper (2) which suggested a combination of all these treatments may help post-laminectomy syndrome patients who have previously undergone spinal cord stimulation and failed.
+A study from the Mayo Clinic published in 2018 (2) suggested a combination of all these treatments may help post-laminectomy syndrome patients who have previously undergone spinal cord stimulation and failed.

 Recurring disc herniation and stenosis

-If the patient continues to have recurring disc herniation, PRP injections may help by addressing the possible cause of the disc herniation.
+If the patient continues to have recurring disc herniation, stem cell therapy may help by addressing the possible cause of the disc herniation.

 - Disc herniation can be caused by injured ligaments and tendon attachments to the bone.
 Realistically, pain after surgery can find its source in the same pain generators that were activating before the surgery, the abnormal or hypermobility of the vertebrae.